 Community Partnership Opportunities

-In addition to services and programs provided by the Lindy Center to organizations and schools, we also connect community organizations and individual community members to resources offered by the Dornsife Center for Neighborhood Partnerships.
+In addition to services and programs provided by the Lindy Center to organizations, we also connect community organizations and individual community members to resources offered by the Dornsife Center for Neighborhood Partnerships.

 - About the Community Partner (mission statement and/or description of what the organization does)